 What is Bristol Light Festival?

 A 10-day light trail that will illuminate various locations throughout Bristol city centre.
-It showcases collection of local, national and internationally-renowned light artists and featuring 11 light installations.
+It showcases collection of local, national and internationally-renowned light artists.

 When will Bristol Light Festival take place?

 The Bristol Light Festival 2025 dates are yet to be announced.
 The 2024 festival took place from Friday 2 – Sunday 11 February 2024 from 5-10pm, including two weekends.

 Do I need to book a ticket?